Digital Privacy Under Attack: Challenges and Enablers: Countermeasures and Enablers

 \subsubsection{Partitioning and Clustering}

-In order to decrease the possibility of using quasi-identifiers to match particular individuals, partition-based methods focus on dividing the database into different disjoint groups which satisfy specific criteria, such as K-anonymity and its variants.
-K-anonymity mandates each record to be indistinguishable, because at least $k$ records have the same attributes~\cite{sweeney2002kanonymity}.
-Its variants include \texttt{l-diversity}~\cite{machanavajjhala2007diversity}, \texttt{t-closeness}~\cite{li2006t}, etc, with the idea of data desensitization.
+To reduce the possibility of using quasi-identifiers to match particular individuals, partition-based methods focus on dividing the database into different disjoint groups that fulfil certain criteria, such as K-anonymity and its variants.
+K-anonymity requires each record to be indistinguishable, because at least $k$ records have the same attributes~\cite{sweeney2002kanonymity}.
+Its variants include \texttt{l-diversity}~\cite{machanavajjhala2007diversity}, \texttt{t-closeness}~\cite{li2006t}, \texttt{$\tau$-safety}~\cite{anjum2017tau}, etc, with the idea of data desensitization.
+Although these schemes can help protect against re-identification, it has been found that they are vulnerable to \textit{composition attacks}~\cite{ganta2008composition} because of the precise information released.
+Following the same principle, to protect the private information of individuals in the graph data, clustering-based methods attempt to cluster vertices and edges in the graph into different groups, as well as anonymizing the subgraphs into super-vertices~\cite{jiang2015novel}.

-Although these schemes may help protect against re-identification, it has been noted that they are vulnerable to \textit{composition attacks}~\cite{ganta2008composition} because of the released exact information.
-Following the same principle, in order to protect individuals' private information in the graph data, clustering-based methods attempt to cluster vertices and edges in the graph into different groups, as well as anonymizing the subgraphs into super-vertices~\cite{jiang2015novel}.
+For knowledge graphs, based on the concept of K-anonymity, \citet{hoang2023protecting} introduced the notion of anonymization distance, which comprehensively considers attribute similarity between users, structural similarity of relationships, and differences in the k-value (the level of anonymization).
+By integrating clustering and graph generalization techniques, they proposed the personalized cluster-based knowledge graph anonymization method.
+This approach not only ensures privacy protection but also generates high-quality clusters, thereby maintaining data utility while safeguarding sensitive information.